farubroh/farubroh/README.md

-Certainly!
-Here's the updated README file with the additional tools and technologies:

 <h2 align="left">Hi human 👋!
 My name is Md.
 Omar Faruk</h2>
 <p>“Seek knowledge though it may be as far as China”—Prophet Muhammad</p>
 <div align="center">